Cyfrin/Updraft/courses/solidity/1-simple-storage/3-basic-types/+page.md

 ```

 It's possible to specify the number of **bits** used for `uint` and `int`.
 For example, uint256 specifies that the variable has 256 bits. uint is a shorthand for uint256.

+> [!NOTE]
+> It's always advisable to be **explicit** when specifying the length of the data type.

+Strings are equivalent to bytes: they are identically encoded, but designed specifically for text.
+For this reason, a string can easily be converted into bytes.

+The _semicolon_ at the end of each line signifies that a statement is completed.
+Here you have a list of

 ```solidity
 // SPDX-License-Identifier: MIT